 He has a Masters degree in Law from Harvard University.

-Kashika is involved in research and development for Outline India’s new tech product (TYM).
+Kashika is involved in research and development for Outline India’s new tech product Track Your Metrics (TYM).
 She is helping with designing the tool along with developing a user manual and further promoting the product.
-She is also assisting the team in NGO visits for initial handholding of the product which involves tool building, baseline/Endline impact assessments of the projects.
-She also conducts secondary research and drafts research proposals along with working on developing partnerships, grants and attending conferences and talks in order to help improvise the current system.
+She is also assisting the team in NGO visits for initial hand-holding of the product which involves tool building, baseline and endline impact assessments of projects.
+She also conducts secondary research and drafts research proposals along with working on developing partnerships, grants and attending conferences in order to help improve the current system.

-Kashika has previously done research internships in Hindustan times and Oval observer foundation respectively.
-She is a recent graduate from O.P Jindal Global University and has done a semester exchange in economic modules from Queen Mary, University of London.
+Kashika has previously done research internships at the Hindustan times and the Oval Observer Foundation respectively.
+She is a recent graduate from OP Jindal Global University and has done a semester exchange in economic modules from Queen Mary, University of London.

 Dimsums and Biryani

 As a design consultant, Tulika handles the visual design for Outline India which could vary from branding collaterals to designing reports, info-graphics and illustrations for the various platforms.
 Previously, she has worked in print with ELLE India - a lifestyle and fashion magazine, a children’s magazine on Indian culture and a few independent projects.

 Tulika has a bachelor's degree in Communication Design from Symbiosis Institute of Design, Pune.